Thomazl/Thomazl/README.md

 #### I love programming, and learning new things.

-🖥️ I currently working at OficialFarma as an Front-End dev<br />
 💭 _Drink water will help_<br />
 📚 _Just a note_ **Never Stop Learn**
  <div>